Nail trimming in dogs, called a pedicure, can be done simply if you know how.

 Tools You'll Need to Trim Your Dog's Nails

 - Styptic Powder or Other Clotting Powder – just in case you cut too short and there's bleeding.
+Miracle Care Kwik Stop stypic powder is one that stops bleeding fast and offers benzocaine.
 Baking soda, baking flour and cornstarch also work if you're in a bind.

 How to Use Dog Nail Clippers